rvansa/message-flow-tracer/README.txt

 The processing is started with

-java -cp message-flow-tracer.jar org.jboss.qa.jdg.messageflow.Composer -m /control/flow/for/instance1.txt /control/flow/for/instance2.txt ...
+java -jar message-flow-tracer.jar -m /span/for/instance1.txt /span/for/instance2.txt ...

 Then a report is produced with these information:
 * Incoming to handle time: specifies the delay between reading the message from the socket and the moment we start to process this message (which happens in another thread).